 The value of new builds is capped at $950,000 for NSW, $850,000 for VIC and $750,000 for all other States and Territories.
 For renovations, the home must be worth less than $1.5 million before the renovation, and projects must cost between $150,000 and $750,000.

 Key dates: The building contract must be signed between 1 January 2021 and 31 March 2021, and work must commence within six months of the contract date.
 Applications must be submitted by 14 April 2021.

 How can Attwood Marshall Lawyers help?

 Attwood Marshall Lawyers is an experienced electronic conveyancing firm.
-We have an office in the Brisbane CBD, as well as offices at Robina Town Centre, Coolangatta, Sydney and Kingscliff.
+We have an office in the Brisbane CBD, as well as offices at Robina Town Centre, Coolangatta, Kingscliff, Sydney and Melbourne.
 Our team can assist buyers with residential homes and investment properties in both Queensland and New South Wales.

 Our experienced property team ensure first home buyers and property investors receive the most professional property law services when making their purchase.